carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/02-setup-versioning.md

 ### Tips for working with Git

-- You should pull each time you start working on your project after a hiatus or before each edit if you know a team member is working at the same time.
 - Commit frequently; each commit should be a distinct set of edits that you can summarize in 50 characters or less.
 Don’t add a bunch of unrelated edits to the same commit; it makes it harder to look back through your “snapshots” and find the right one if you need to.
-- At the end of your work session (or more frequently if you are working at the same time as team members), “push” your commits to the remote repository - this is the only way your local changes get added to your team’s remote repository.

-This pull, add, commit, push routine will become second nature.
-Pulling at the beginning and pushing at the end of your work session becomes a sort of ritual that marks the beginning and end of your work session.

 ## Your first edit